Income Statement

 Revenue

-The first item on the income statement is the revenue.
-It is the sum of all sales recorded during a reporting period.
+The first item on an income statement is revenue.
+It is the sum of all sales recognized during a reporting period.

 Cost of Goods Sold (COGS)

-The second line of the income statement is cost of goods sold (COGS), also called cost of revenue.
-It is a production expense account, listing the cost of materials and labor used to produce goods and services.
+Cost of goods sold (COGS), also called cost of revenue, is a production expense and summarizes the cost of materials and labor used to produce the goods and services that were sold and resulted in the revenues.

-Law requires companies to disclose the way COGS is calculated, and this is something that should be investigated by investors like us (by reading the annual reports), as this gives insight into management’s way of thinking about reporting expenses.
+Law requires companies to disclose the way COGS is calculated, and this is something that should be investigated by investors (by reading the annual reports), as this gives insight into a management’s way of thinking about reporting expenses.

 Gross Profit

-The company’s gross profit is calculated by subtracting the COGS from the revenue.
-From gross profit, we can calculate the gross profit margin, a useful metric to assess a company’s cost management.
+From gross profit, we can calculate the gross margin, a useful metric to assess a company’s cost management.

-The next section includes various expenses categorized as operating expenses, including selling, general and administrative (SG&A), research and development (R&D), depreciation and amortization, and other operating expenses.
+The second section of the income statement lists the different operating expenses, including selling, general and administrative (SG&A), research and development (R&D) and depreciation and amortization, and other operating expenses.

 Other Operating Expenses